ethagnawl/Termdebug-Demo/README.md

 ## What is it?
 - ["Debugger plugin using gdb" - Bram](https://github.com/vim/vim/blob/master/runtime/pack/dist/opt/termdebug/plugin/termdebug.vim#L1)
-- VimScript program whichs creates windows (source, execution and GDB) and facilitates communication between them.
+- VimScript program which creates windows (source, output and GDB) and facilitates communication between them.

 ## How do I get it?
 - Vim 8.1